 From the navigation pane, click Auto Scaling Groups.

 From the Actions menu, select Edit.

 On the Details tab, locate the Termination Policies field.
 Select one or more termination policies.

 To customize a termination policy using the AWS CLI, use one of the following commands:

-To customize a termination policy using the Auto Scaling API, use one of the following actions:
+To customize a termination policy using the Auto Scaling CLI, use one of the following commands: